MicrosoftDocs/connected-spaces/articles/display-effectiveness-details-page.md

 ![Display 1 display footfall card](media/analytics-37.PNG "Display 1 display footfall card")

-**[Display 1] display footfall.** This graph shows footfall into Display 1 for the selected time frame, compared to the average footfall, represented by the dashed line for Display 1 during the selected time frame.
+**[Display 1] display footfall.** This graph shows footfall into Display 1 for the selected time frame, compared to the average footfall, represented by the dashed line for Display 1, during the selected time frame.

-**[Display 1] display dwell time.** This graph shows the average time spent dwelling in the Display 1 zone for selected time frame, compared to the average engagement (dwell) time represented by the dashed line for Display 1 during the selected time frame.
+**[Display 1] display dwell time.** This graph shows the average time spent dwelling in the Display 1 zone for selected time frame, compared to the average engagement (dwell) time, represented by the dashed line for Display 1, during the selected time frame.

 **[Display 1] Enter/Exits sum.** This graph shows the break-down of footfall type by zone side, including how much traffic is coming/going from a specific direction into/out of the zone.
 Side names correspond to the friendly names created during skills/zone